Where are Gold Leaf racquets and bats sold?

-All of our racquets are sold through club pro shops.
-If you are interested in buying a racquet, then please contact your club professional.
+All of our racquets and bats are sold through club pro shops.
+If you are interested in purchasing our products, then please contact your club professional.
 For additional information, please contact Sean Quinn at Sean@goldleafathletics.com.

 In the UK, if you're interested in buying a racquet but your club professional does not stock Gold Leaf, then please contact our UK sales representative, Ben Taylor-Matthews of the Leamington Tennis Court Club, at Ben.Matthews16@gmail.com.

-There are several details that make our racquets unique.
+There are several details that make our racquets and bats unique.

-We source the highest-quality hardwoods, and we use aerospace-grade adhesive to bond those hardwoods into a precise lamination.
-We are the only manufacturer to use rock maple as the racquet's outer layer for its superior abrasion resistance.
-The outermost ply of vulcanized fiber (see below) is embedded just beneath the rock-maple layer to protect it from wear, which significantly extends the life of a racquet.
+We source the highest-quality hardwoods, and we use aerospace-grade adhesive to bond those hardwoods into precise laminations.
+We are the only manufacturer to use rock maple as the racquet's and bat's outer layer, where it is ideal for its superior abrasion resistance.
+The outermost ply of vulcanized fiber (see below) is embedded just beneath the rock-maple layer to protect it from wear, which significantly extends the life of a racquet and bat.

-Our racquets are finished with a simple varnish so they retain a natural wood aesthetic.
-There are very few sports that still use wooden implements, and we choose to amplify the beauty of our wooden racquets and our craftsmanship by applying a simple finish.
+Our racquets and bats are finished with a simple varnish so they retain a natural wood aesthetic.
+There are very few sports that still use wooden implements, and we choose to amplify their natural beauty and our craftsmanship by applying a simple finish.